-Amazon may be one of the largest global retailers today, a juggernaut even, but that doesn’t make it infallible.
-Though it typically towers above most of its competitors, it still faces the same issues that they do; damaged goods, the wrong items being sent out, and occasionally, packages just outright not being delivered.
+Amazon may be one of the largest global retailers today, but that doesn’t make it infallible.
+Though it typically towers above most of its competitors, it still faces the same issues that the competition does, including damaged goods, the wrong items getting sent out, and occasionally, packages just outright not being delivered.

-Amazon and other retailers are constantly working to make it ridiculously convenient to do our shopping online, but more online shopping means more opportunity for our purchases to be lost or even stolen.
-Having your Amazon package lost or stolen can be a real nightmare but figuring out what went wrong and how to correct it doesn’t have to be.
+Amazon and other retailers are constantly working to make it amazingly convenient to shop online.
+Still, more internet shopping means more opportunities for your purchases to be lost or even stolen.
+Having your Amazon package missing can be an absolute nightmare but figuring out what went wrong and how to correct it doesn’t have to be.

-What You Should Do, If Your Amazon Package Has Yet To Arrive
+What You Should Do If Your Amazon Package Has Not Arrived Yet?

 With the rise of online shopping in recent years, package theft has also risen alongside it.
-Unfortunately, the more and more shopping is done online, the more likely you could be the target of such theft.
+Unfortunately, the more and more shopping gets done online, the more likely you become the target of such theft.
 One of the ways Amazon attempts to combat the wave of lost and stolen packages is through their A-to-Z Guarantee.

-This is where Amazon’s A-to-Z guarantee comes into play.
-The mandate set forth by the guarantee states that any item purchased from a seller through the Amazon website is eligible for compensation of up to $2,500.
-Of course, there are a few conditions that need to be met before you can make an A-to-Z claim.
+The above situations are where Amazon’s A-to-Z guarantee comes into play.
+This Guarantee is for any third-party purchases on Amazon that are not fulfilled or sold by Amazon.
+The mandate set forth by the Guarantee states that any item purchased from a seller through the Amazon website is eligible for compensation.
+Of course, a few conditions need to get met before you can make an A-to-Z claim.

 You will first need to contact the seller through your Amazon account and provide them with 48 hours to respond.